dsyer/katacoda-scenarios/spring-boot/step1.md

 > NOTE: It will take a couple of minutes the first time, but then once the dependencies are all cached it will be fast.

-and see the result (an executable JAR file):
+And you can see the result of the build.
+If the build was successful, you should see a JAR file, something like this:

 `ls -l target/*.jar`{{execute}}

-If the build was successful, you should see a JAR file, something like this:

 ```
 -rw-r--r-- 1 root root 19463334 Nov 15 11:54 target/demo-0.0.1-SNAPSHOT.jar